 1. Mykonos Town

-Like most of the main towns in the Cyclades, the port town in Mykonos Greece is called Chora, which literally means “country”.
+Like most of the main towns in the Cyclades islands, the port town in Mykonos Greece is called Chora, which literally means “country”.
 It’s an extended tangle of maze-like of white-washed streets and traditional houses, and it really needs to be seen to be believed.

 One of the central streets in Mykonos Town is Matogianni street.
 Check it out, and then wander around the back alleys.
 Getting lost in the side streets is part of the charm of this attractive Cycladic island, and it happens to everyone.